-This Whole30 Beef Stew is made with Vietnamese ingredients like lemongrass, fish sauce, star anise, and five spice powder.
-A hearty and satisfying bowl of comfort on your Whole30 journey.
+This Beef Stew is made with Vietnamese ingredients like lemongrass, fish sauce, star anise, and five spice powder.
+A hearty and satisfying bowl of comfort!

-If you’re looking for Whole30 beef recipes, this stew is a winner!
-I created this recipe specifically for the Whole30 program, with no added sugar, but still delivering all the delicious flavors of a rich and authentic Vietnamese beef stew (bo kho).
-It’s so tasty and satisfying, I’ll be adding it to my meal rotation for the whole family.
+If you’re looking for a delicious beef stew, this recipe is a winner!
+It has delicious flavors of a rich and flavorful beef stew and is so tasty and satisfying, I’ll be adding it to my meal rotation for the whole family.

 Ingredients and notes